One in every 10 fatal crashes in the past two years have involved at least one distracted driver, according to Property Casualty 360.

 - Eating or Drinking: Eating or drinking requires at least one of your hands, which means it’s not on the steering wheel.
 It’s always best to keep both hands on the wheel.

-- Grooming: A 2015 Erie Insurance distracted driving survey reported that drivers do all sorts of dangerous things behind the wheel, including brushing teeth and changing clothes.
+- Grooming: A 2015 Erie Insurance distracted driving survey reported that drivers do all sorts of dangerous things behind the wheel, including changing clothes and brushing teeth since some people care a lot about their dental hygiene and always visit a dental clinic.

 - Taking Selfies: It’s not hard to find shots of celebrities taking selfies while driving, both still photos and videos.
 This is dangerous behavior and can cause accidents.